Nativity Guidance Department

 COLLEGE FAIRS AND COLLEGE OPEN HOUSES

 Nativity hosts a Fall College Fair and a Spring College Fair during the school year.
+During the pandemic, these fairs are being held virtually.
 These are attended by all grades to acquaint the student with various opportunities.
 College participants will be posted outside of Guidance and on bulletin board outside of the cafeteria.

 Seniors and Juniors have the opportunity to schedule college visitation days during the school year.
 Please obtain a college visit form from the Student Affairs Office.
 Completed and Signed forms are to be returned the Student Affairs Office 24 hours before the scheduled visit.
 Any additional visits are to be scheduled as appointments with the attendance office and should be properly called in as an excused absence.

 FINANCIAL AID INFORMATION